Services

 Data layer revenues

-For the data layer, Databricks ($4.8B), Snowflake ($4.68B), and MongoDB ($2.460M) have the highest revenue over the past 3 years.
+For the data layer, Databricks ($4.8B), Snowflake ($4.68B), and MongoDB ($2.46B) have the highest revenue in 2025.
 These three dominate because they own the foundational data infrastructure every AI application sits on: the lakehouse (Databricks), the warehouse (Snowflake), and the operational database (MongoDB).
 They capture AI demand regardless of which models or apps win.

 Although the top of the data stack is dominated by data platforms, the middle and bottom layers tell a different story.
-Vector DBs (Pinecone, Qdrant, Weaviate) are all sub-$100M despite years of hype around RAG, and several companies were acquired before proving standalone viability (DataStax to IBM).
+Vector DBs (Pinecone, Qdrant, Weaviate) are all sub-$100M despite years of hype around RAG, and several companies were acquired before proving standalone viability.

 Compute layer revenues

-The interesting dynamic within compute is the emergence of a second-tier with CoreWeave ($5.1B), Lambda ($760M), and Together AI ($300M) in 2025.
+The interesting dynamic in compute is the emergence of a second tier, with CoreWeave ($5.1B), Lambda ($760M), and Together AI ($300M) in 2025.
 One possible explanation for the growing interest in cloud GPU players is that the existing GPU leaders (such as AWS, Azure, and GCP) are proving insufficient to meet market demand.

 The open question is which moves faster: efficiency gains that reduce compute per query (smaller models, quantization), or new use cases that expand total demand (agents, video, enterprise rollouts).
 If efficiency wins, hyperscalers absorb the market; if adoption wins, specialist GPU clouds keep growing.